--> Power Factor Correction techniques

 • Lightweight.

-• No foundation required.
+• No foundation is required.
 Hence Easy to install.

 Disadvantages of Capacitor bank